×

 People living in Las Tablas were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Las Tablas, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses.
 Don't forget to pack a good pair of walking shoes for exploring the city and surrounding areas.
 A hat, sunglasses, and plenty of sunscreen are also essential to protect yourself from the strong sun.
 You should also pack a lightweight rain jacket or umbrella, as Panama has a rainy season.
 If you plan on visiting the beach, pack your swimsuit, beach towel, and snorkeling gear if you have it.
 For any formal occasions or dining out, pack a few smart-casual outfits.
 It's also a good idea to pack a few warmer items, like a light sweater or jacket, for cooler evenings or air-conditioned places.
 Don't forget to pack all necessary toiletries, prescription medications, and a basic first-aid kit.
 However, keep in mind that you can buy most of these items locally.
 Pack a reliable insect repellent to protect against mosquitoes.
 Also, consider packing a reusable water bottle to stay hydrated.
 Lastly, remember to pack all necessary documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 Remember, it's always better to pack light and buy what you need locally.
-This not only makes traveling easier, but it also supports the local economy," commented one expat who made the move to Las Tablas.
+This not only makes traveling easier, but it also supports the local economy," explained one expat living in Las Tablas, Panama.

 Where should I setup a bank account in Las Tablas?